Fy50167/README-generator/README.md

 ## Installation

 All necessary dependencies (Inquirer) are already installed so simply downloading all assets from the repository should provide all of the necessary files.
-THe application can then be run by running the command node index.
+The application can then be run by running the command node index.

 ## Usage